 Wills & Estates

-- Completing an inventory and a valuation of all assets and debts
+- Completing an inventory and valuation of all assets and debts

 - Gathering names and addresses of all beneficiaries and next-of-kin

-- Cancelling subscriptions and charge cards, redirecting mail and winding up all other personal matters
+- Cancelling subscriptions and charge cards, redirecting mail and wrapping up other personal matters

-- Paying all valid or proven debts left to the estate (the executor or administrator may be held personally liable for these debts if a valid creditor remains unpaid after the distribution of the estate)
+- Paying all valid or proven debts left to the estate (the executor or administrator may be held personally liable for these debts if they remain unpaid after the distribution of the estate)

 - Filing tax returns for the deceased and for the estate